Gaudreau's overtime goal rallies Flames past Flyers 6-5

 Philadelphia (12-13-4) lost for the third time in four games.
 Sean Couturier had two goals and an assist for the Flyers in his return to the lineup after missing two games with a lower-body injury.
 Travis Sanheim, James van Riemsdyk and Dale Weise also scored.

+With the Flames driving to the net in overtime, he scored the winner on a second rebound.

+"We had a lot of chances," Calgary coach Bill Peters said.
+"We gave up more than we liked.
+We were fortunate to get enough action at the net late and were rewarded."

-David Rittich earned the win with four saves in relief of Mike Smith, who stopped 10 of 14 shots through two periods before he was replaced to start the third.
+David Rittich earned the win with four saves in relief of Mike Smith, who stopped 10 of 14 shots through two periods.
+Peters said he didn't pull Smith out because of his performance.

+"I got news he wasn't right after 40 (minutes).
+It was real late.
+Just before we went on the ice, I was told Ritter was going in," Peters said.
+"Smitty wasn't quite feeling right.
+Tried to play through it and couldn't."

 Anthony Stolarz made 35 saves in the loss.